-French and Malian forces retook the key town of Konna from militants Friday, a French source said.
-Gunfire could be heard in the town Monday.
+French and Malian forces retook Konna from militants Friday, a French source said.
+But gunfire could still be heard there on Monday.

-As fighting continues, many people are being cut off and in need of basic supplies.
+As fighting continues, many people are being cut off and are in need of basic supplies.

 The U.N.
 Security Council in December authorized the deployment of an African-led International Support Mission in Mali, and West African leaders met Saturday in Ivory Coast to discuss speeding up deployment of troops.